 Apple iPhone 15 design and build quality

-Like last year, the iPhone 15 feels impressively light in the hands—171 grams in total weight.
+The iPhone 15 feels impressively light in the hands—171 grams in total weight.
 Our review unit came in a pleasant green color option.
 The glass on the back and the aluminum edge are well integrated, offering a secure grip, and the 6.12-inch display diagonal is a great size for my hands.
 I can easily reach the physical buttons with one hand and interact with content on the screen without any issues .

 In terms of durability, the iPhone 15 features a Ceramic Shield on the front cover and is water and dust-resistant with a rating of IP68, allowing for submersion at a maximum depth of 6 meters for up to 30 minutes.